NathanMQuam/moody-kittens/readme.md

 ### Step by Step Guide

 1. Create a form used to add a Kitten
-1. Handle the form submission
+2. Handle the form submission
   - Prevent the page from reloading when submitting the form
   - Pull the form data to get a new kitten and give that kitten an id
   - Add the new kitten to the kittens array
   - Reset the form
   - Save the kittens list
   - Draw the kittens list
-1. Handle Page Refresh
+3. Handle Page Refresh
   - Load the kittens list
   - Draw the kittens list
+4. Add Buttons when Drawing Kittens
+  - Pass the kitten id to the button onclick template
+  - Don't forget to wrap the id with quotes ' '